This means the way they sell stuff is to hire independent reps that sell their products for them.

 Isagenix sells two main types of protein powder:

 - IsaPro Whey (90 calories, 1 gram of sugar, and 18 grams of protein per serving)

 - IsaPro Plant (90 calories, 4-5 grams of carbs, 1-2 gram of sugar, and 18 grams of protein per serving)

 IsaPro is marketed toward people trying to lose weight.
 The latter two target more active people who are looking for more calories and protein per serving.

 Next, let’s review what’s in them.

 Here are complete nutrition facts information labels and ingredient list analyses for each product and flavor …

-Isagenix Ingredients and Nutrition Facts Analysis
+Isagenix Ingredients and Nutrition Facts Reviews